ralflorent/namefully/readme.md

 ## Description

-Person name handler in the English alphabet.
+Person name handler in the Latin alphabet.

 ## Installation